jeethridge/jeethridge.github.io/about.md

 Currently, I'm working on a midi-enabled voltage controlled sequential switch called the [Sololoquy](http://www.rabidelephant.com).

-I've also become interesting in developing more re-usable and robust embedded design patters, which I'll be sharing on [GitHub](https://github.com/poole).
+I've also become interested in developing more re-usable and robust embedded design patterns, which I'll be sharing on [GitHub](https://github.com/poole).

 Thanks for reading!